a2stuff/a2d/toolkits/IconTK.md

 Parameters: address of `IconEntry`

 Note that it does not paint the icon.
-Callers must make a subsequent call to `IconTK::DrawIcon` with an appropriate GrafPort selected.
-This is because the window may be obscured, so the state change can occur but the paint can not.
+Callers must make a subsequent call to `IconTK::DrawIcon`, etc.

 Result codes (in A):
 * 0 = success